-A copy of the Escrow Agreement will be mailed to the Proposer with the notice of award for informational purposes.
-The Proposer and Department will sign the actual Escrow Agreement at the time the bid documentation is delivered to the escrow agent.
+A draft copy of the Escrow Agreement will be mailed to the Design-Build Team's Representative after the notice of award for informational purposes.
+The Design-Build Team's Representative and Department will sign the actual Escrow Agreement at the time the bid documentation is delivered to the Escrow Agent.